35percent/newblog/_posts/2021-06-19-how-southwark-lost-£46-6-m.md

 *'The s106 agreement would therefore stipulate that if the development  on the west site has not substantially commenced within 10 years of the east site commencing, the land and a sum of money sufficient for the construction and completion of the social rented units would be transferred to the council, to deliver the social rented units'.* (OR364).

-However an early draft of the s106 agreement, from the beginning of October 2018, shows that the amount to be paid, **£46,636,200**, has been struck through and replaced with an unspecified amount, *'equal to the Social Rented Construction Costs...less the value of the Social Rented Value of the ...Units' (*ref).
+However an early draft of the s106 agreement, from the beginning of October 2018, shows that the amount to be paid, **£46,636,200**, has been struck through.
+The s106 now has no cash figure.
+Instead the s106 says that Delancey would pay an unspecified amount, *'equal to the Social Rented Construction Costs...less the value of the Social Rented Value of the ...Units' (*ref).

 By the time of the final draft of December 2018, this has become three options.
-Option 1 is simply that Delancey build the units itself, for Southwark of a housing association to take on,the usual course under a s106 agreement.
-Southwark or a.
-The other two of which require Southwark to meet upfront costs themselves
+Option 1 is simply that Delancey build the units itself, for Southwark or a housing association to take on,the usual course under a s106 agreement.
+The other two options require Southwark to meet upfront costs themselves (recouping these from selling or letting the non residential elements parts of the building) or getting a net social rent construction payment, the amount to be agreed or *'determined by the Specialist'*.

+There will no longer be any payment

 SCREENSHOT OF BOTH VERSIONS

 ### What the Court said

+But the most alarming of the options is the third.